zengelan/eks-workshop/content/006_Intro_MVC/Agenda.md

 Lab 2:  CI/CD Developer Workflows
      - Correct misconfiguration in a CloudFormation Template
      - Correct misconfiguration in a YAML template
-     - Successfully diagnose and deploy cloud infrastructure
+     - Successfully diagnose and deploy cloud infrastructures